gadget-framework/gadget2/docs/userguide.md

 The fleet files contain the information about the fleets that are reducing the population of the stocks in the Gadget model.
-The fleets act as a simple predator in the model, with the landings data treated as the fleets ”consumption” of the stock that is caught.
+The fleets act as a simple predator in the model, with the landings data treated as the fleets "consumption" of the stock that is caught.

+\bigskip
-To define fleets in the Gadget model, the ”main” file must contain a list of the data files that contain the description of the fleets, and the format for this is shown below:
+To define fleets in the Gadget model, the "main" file must contain a list of the data files that contain the description of the fleets, and the format for this is shown below: